LoganDSPrice/teachersmanual-test/syllabus.md

 ## Attendance (10% of your grade)

 Class attendance is mandatory, and you are expected to be on time.
-To account for the vagaries of life, you will be allowed to miss one class with no penalty.
-After that, 1% will be deducted from your final grade for each unexcused absence.
+1% will be deducted from your final grade for each unexcused absence.

 An excused absence is a documented medical emergency, religious holiday, etc. Get in touch with the instructor immediately if you foresee any such absences.